davidaparicio/labshock/README.md

 ### Who can use Labshock
 - Individuals: learn OT security in practical hands-on style
 - Universities & Mentors: create hands-on and practical OT cources
-- Companies: create custom Labs and test your Red/Blue teams
+- Companies: run defensive learning scenarios in safe environments

 ### What gives you Labshock
 - build a complete OT test lab in less than 10 minutes
 - deploy a full OT/ICS cyber range with SCADA & PLC & EWS & DMZ
-- capture traffic, test SIEM rules and refine IDS detection
+- Capture traffic, test SIEM rules, and refine IDS detection in a safe lab

 <p align="center">